pivotal-cf/docs-pks/upgrade-clusters.hbs.md

 ## <a id='manage-upgrade'></a> Manage Your Cluster Upgrade Job

-You can use the TKGI CLI to monitor and manage your Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster upgrade jobs:
+You can use the TKGI CLI to monitor and manage your {{  vars.product }}-provisioned Kubernetes cluster upgrade jobs:

 * [Monitor Your Clusters](#monitor-upgrades)